eliasalbisser/exportypst/README.md

 wsl -e ./export.sh example
 ```

-> This has not been tested, as I do not have access to a machine running windows
+> This has not been tested as I do not have access to a machine running windows